dqops/dqo/docs/examples/stability/table-availability.md

 However, if you receive a value of 0, then there is a problem, and you need to run this check again after fixing the issue with the table.
 The number of failed attempts are failures, which we set in thresholds.

-In this example, we will set three maximum failure threshold levels for the check:
+In this example, we will set maximum failures for the check:

-- warning: 1
+- warning: 0 - max_failures means that data quality issue is raised instantly when the table_availability check falls for the first time, because we are accepting 0 failures
 - error: 5
 - fatal: 10